 How do antidepressants work?

-Antidepressants alter the balance of some of the chemicals in the brain (neurotransmitters).
-These are thought to play some part in causing depression and other conditions.
+Antidepressants alter the balance of some chemicals in the brain called neurotransmitters.
+An imbalance of the neurotransmitters is thought to play a part in causing depression and other conditions.
+Tricyclic antidepressants generally block the effects of two neurotransmitters called serotonin and norepinephrine.
+The role these chemicals have in causing, or treating, depression is unclear.

 How effective are tricyclic antidepressants?